 How the Professional Discount Works

 Insurance companies provide many discounts that can help you lower your rates.
-These benefits are a great way to pay less for car insurance.
-Most people can qualify for some sort of discount that takes a percentage off of their insurance.
+These benefits are a great way to pay less for coverage.
+Most people can qualify for at least one.
 The exact amount you save depends on the insurer.

-Like other benefits, some insurers offer a professional discount.
+Like other benefits, some insurers offer lower rates based on your job or career choice.
 This caters to people who work certain jobs.
 You’ll only receive these savings if you work the right type of job.
 Insurance companies offer special rates to these people because they tend to file fewer claims than others.

-Keep in mind that only some insurance companies offer this as an actual discount.
+Keep in mind that only some companies offer this as an actual discount.
 Other insurers might simply lower your rates because of your education level.
 The higher your education level, the less you’ll usually pay for insurance.
 Providers may also lower your rates because of details that your job says about you, like how far you commute or the industry you work in.

-It can be easy to mix up the professional and employee discounts.
+It can be easy to mix up the professional and employee reward programs.
 They both seem fairly similar.
 Both are for people who work a job, after all.
 But they’re different in many ways.

 - Length of commute